 How do colours appear?
 What kinds of levitation are possible?
 Why can we see the stars?
 Is time travel possible?
 What is the maximum force found in nature?
 Which problems in physics are still open?
 This free physics textbook provides the answers – and guarantees as much pleasure as whatever else you enjoy most in life.

 Teaching physics is hard work.
-In a typical class, only 20% of all pupils and students like physics, whereas 80% do not.
+In a typical class, only 20% of all pupils and students like physics, and 80% do not.
 This free text is written to change this.
 It is entertaining, surprising and challenging on every page.
 With little mathematics, starting from observations of everyday life, the text presents the best stories, images, movies and puzzles in physics.
 You will enjoy it as a teacher and as a pupil.

 Physics teaching to those who dislike physics